In my last post on Markovnikov's application to economics, I shared

 Most workers are worried that with inflation, the above 3 necessities will be beyond their reach.

-in order to effectively tackle these 4 problems, charities dealing with
+Hence, in order to effectively tackle these 4 problems, charities dealing with workers' welfare must be subdivided into these 4 groups.

 Food division

-funds for the purchase of free food for workers in the lower and middle
+-Raise funds for the purchase of free food for workers in the lower and middle income groups(Where workers with lower income get priority)

 -Funds can also be given to food producers, especially fast food and local food producers, to subsidise the cost of food